viljo/coordinate_converter/README.md

 make run
 ```

-Use the format dropdown to select the display format.
-Free-text input accepts any
-supported representation; ambiguous strings default to SWEREF99 geographic (degrees).
-Height system selection toggles between ellipsoidal, RH2000, and (placeholder) RFN.

-Keyboard shortcuts:
+Choose the **Input coordinate source** and **Input height reference** selectors to
+spawn the relevant fields (e.g., WGS84 lat/lon, RT90 northing/easting, XYZ, MGRS).
+After entering values, click **Convert** or press Enter.
+The **Output coordinate** and
+**Output height system** selectors mirror the same options and render the chosen
+representation only.
+Geographic outputs can be displayed as DD, DDM, or DMS via the
+format dropdown.

+Keyboard shortcuts (numeric input fields):
-- **↑/↓**: ±1 in the active field
+- **↑/↓**: ±1 in the focused box
-- **Shift + ↑/↓**: ±10 in the active field
+- **Shift + ↑/↓**: ±10 in the focused box
 - **Enter / focus-out**: commit edits and refresh map

 ### CSV CLI